rstudio/helm/charts/rstudio-workbench/README.md

 Note that several examples are provided in [this support article](https://support.rstudio.com/hc/en-us/articles/360051652094-Using-Job-Json-Overrides-with-RStudio-Server-Pro-and-Kubernetes)
 (however, examples do not use the helm chart syntax there).

+Alternatively, you can explore the docs in the [helm repository](https://github.com/rstudio/helm/blob/main/docs/customize.md)

 ```yaml
 config: